 Those with long memories may recall that I edited Deathrealm magazine, from 1987 to 1997.
 In its decade-long history, Deathrealm won a bunch of nice awards and featured hundreds of short stories, poems, and essays by authors ranging from the most established professionals to young, aspiring first-timers, many of whom proceeded to carve out names for themselves in the horror/dark fantasy field.
 Note: Deathrealm has been dead, bereft of life, and pushing up daisies for a quarter century now, so please don't send me your submissions anymore.
 Really.
 Please.

 After Deathrealm's passing, I edited an anthology for Delirium Books, titled Deathrealms, which features a selection of short stories from the magazine.
 I've edited a couple of other anthologies as well.
 The Song of Cthulhu (Chaosium, 2001) features 20 stories of Lovecraftian horror, and Evermore (Arkham House, 2006), which I co-edited with James Robert Smith, is a volume of short stories about Edgar Allan Poe, many featuring him as a character.
+And, most recently, Deathrealm experienced its own resurgence, with a new anthology called Deathrealm: Spirits, which I edited in 2023 for Shortwave Publishing.

 Dark Regions Press has published two collections of my short fiction: Other Gods (2008), which features 16 of my tales, including one never-before-published story ("Antidotes"), and The Gaki & Other Hungry Spirits (2011), with 17 stories, including six that were previously unpublished.
 In 2022, Black Raven Books published Fugue Devil: Resurgence, a new collection featuring several of my older works as well as a few new tales.